10 Strategies for Pet Tax Deductions

 An aquarium can provide a calming and visually appealing atmosphere for customers and employees and can also serve as a unique branding opportunity.
 The cost of the aquarium itself, including the cost of maintenance, cleaning, feeding, care for the aquarium, and of course the cost of the fish themselves may be deductible as a business expense.

 It’s important to note that the expenses must be ordinary and necessary for the business, and the use of the aquarium must be at a location where customers frequent or employees work.
-A home office isn’t going to cut it.
+Unfortunately, a home office would NOT qualify for this tax write-off.

 The Hobby Loss Rule

-However, you have to be careful of the ‘hobby loss’ rules.
+When claiming a pet as their own business, be mindful of the “hobby loss” rule.
 The IRS distinguishes between hobbies and businesses.
 An individual can only deduct hobby expenses to the extent of hobby income, while they can deduct business expenses regardless of whether the business is profitable.
 The IRS defines hobbies as activities pursued for the purpose of enjoyment or pleasure and businesses as activities with a primary purpose of profit.

 Essentially this means you get the ‘write-off’ in the business/hobby, but you can’t take the net loss as an ordinary expense against your other income.
-The loss must be carried forward and can be used against future income in the ‘hobby business’, even if you sold the animal, the losses are locked down until there is future income in the business that unlocks the losses.
+The loss must be carried forward and can be used against future income in the ‘hobby business.’, Even if you sold the animal, the losses are locked down until future income in the business unlocks the losses.

 To avoid being classified as a hobby and running afoul of the IRS hobby loss rules, individuals must demonstrate a profit motive.
 This can be done by showing that they have a reasonable expectation of making a profit from the activity and that they are actively working to achieve that goal.